kth-gt/cb2442/lab/b3/readme.md

 **Q10** What is the best match and what is its E-value?

-Now keep running iterations until the algorithm has converged, i.e. until very few (< 2) new hits highlighted in yellow show up in the top 50.
+Now keep running iterations until the algorithm has converged, i.e. until very few (< 2) new hits show up in the top 50.
+Hint: search for "next iteration", and make sure you iterate on a new job (search for "view jobs").
+Each job has its unique ID.

 **Q11** What is the best match now and what is its E-value?
 Why has it changed?